hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 \*    \*    \*

-The whole universe is one chain of existence, of which matter forms one pole and God the other; the doctrine of Vishishtâdvaitism may be explained by some such ideas.
+The whole universe is one chain of existence, of which matter forms one pole and God the other; the doctrine of Vishishtādvaitism may be explained by some such ideas.

 The Vedas are full of passages which prove the existence of a Personal